-Wild foods are far more nutrient dense than commercially produced crops, the foods in our hedgerows are what our ancestors evolved to eat, and are therefore important for our optimum health, and foraging allows us to learn and pass on our knowledge, as well as giving us a closer connection with the natural world around us.
+Wild foods are far more nutrient-dense than commercially produced crops, and the meals in our hedgerows are what our ancestors evolved to eat, making them essential for our health.
+Foraging also allows us to learn, and pass on our knowledge, as well as giving us a closer connection with the natural world around us.

 A quick summary of the legality of foraging in the UK

-- it is illegal to uproot ANY wild plant without permission
+- It is illegal to uproot ANY wild plant without permission

-Only collect and eat wild food that you are 100% sure you have identified correctly.
-Be aware of what goes on in the area that you are collecting from; plants near busy roads may be absorbing emissions from vehicles.
-If nearby fields are sprayed with pesticides, chances are some will make their way onto wild plants too, and if water courses are polluted, your wild plants will be drinking that water.
+Only collect and eat a wild food that you are 100% sure you have identified correctly.
+Be aware of what goes on in the area that you are harvesting from.
+Plants near busy roads may be absorbing emissions from vehicles.
+If nearby fields are sprayed with pesticides, chances are some will make their way onto wild plants too.
+And if watercourses are polluted, your native plants will be drinking that water.

 I have learned over the years that if I wait until I have a clear couple of days to collect the fruit and process it all, I end up missing the crop altogether.
-So now I simply pick when the mood takes me, and then stick it in the freezer until I am ready to use it.
+So now I merely pick the fruit when the mood takes me, and then stick it in the freezer whole until I am ready to use it.

-Freezing is one of the easiest, most convenient and least time-consuming ways to store foraged fruits.
-Properly frozen fruits will retain much of their fresh flavor and nutritive value.
-Their texture, however, may be somewhat softer than that of fresh fruit, this is because the process of freezing damages the structure of the cell wall.
+Freezing foraged fruits is one of the easiest, most convenient and least time-consuming ways to store them.
+Properly frozen fruits will retain much of their fresh flavour and nutritive value.
+Their texture, however, may be somewhat softer than that of fresh fruit, this is because of the process of freezing damages the structure of the cell wall.

-Foraged berries that have been frozen can be used for baking, making juices, jellies, jams, fruit spirits and wines.
-With Sloes, it means you don’t have to faff about sticking pins into them, and with rose hips, you wont need to mince them up before making jelly or cordial.
+Freezing foraged fruits stores them ready to be used for baking, making juices, jellies, hedgerow ketchup, fruit curds, fruit spirits and wines.
+With Sloes, it means you don’t have to faff about sticking pins into them, and with rose hips, you won’t need to mince them up before making jelly or cordial.
 Freezing the fruit affords you the luxury of being able to make your preserves when you are ready to make them.
-If the blackberries are ready, but you’re not… freeze them!
+If blackberries are available, but you’re not… freeze them!